 Communication and Organization

 Students who learn differently are often passionate and talented with computers.
-Many will pursue this interest as a career path.
 As Compass High School grows in size and our elective program expands, we will be offering several computer elective courses.
-These may include Graphic Design, Game Design, and Robotics.
+We currently offer a Graphic Design elective, and aim to provide Game Design and Robotics electives in the near future.
+We have recently partnered with Tech Shop, located in Redwood City, in order to offer our students an additional extracurricular opportunity to further develop their technology and maker skills.

 Teacher Training and Support